 “It is only by taking a long-term approach that something can be done, and that’s why we’re looking to the long-term with this Commission.”

 The Commission will carry out its work over the next 12 months, delivering a final report in January 2020.

-“We need strategies for places left behind as much as places with economic potential, in Britain and America alike,” said Armando Carbonell from the Lincoln Institute for Land Policy, which is also helping to fund the study.
+“We need strategies for places left behind as much as places with economic potential, in Britain and America alike,” said Armando Carbonell from the Lincoln Institute of Land Policy, which is also helping to fund the study.
 “Laissez faire and abandonment is just not an option – the social and political consequences are too damaging, and could put our social cohesion and democratic institutions at risk.
 We hope to learn much from this inquiry, which will be of relevance to both Britain and to the USA.”

 Judith Blake, Leader of Leeds City Council and Chair of Core Cities, said: “In part the problems are caused by historic factors, but we need to find out whether they are also shaped by government decisions which have not been thought through.

 “These may include concentrating resources for growth and development in congested places and generating demands for new infrastructure, whilst putting pressure on the environment.”

 For further information, please visit the FAQs page of our website or contact Philip Brown at firstname.lastname@example.org